Napoleon-WONG559/Generative-Modeling-for-Novel-Needs-Framework-and-Algorithm/README.md

 **2025.11** After discussion with AI, we extend the original framework to a 5-tuple framework for needs where the 5-tuple refer to a tuple of (product, intention, scene, user persona, needs type).
 We include another two element of (user persona, needs type) to encourage diversity of generated needs.

 **2025.11** We implement the code framework for the 5-tuple needs generation and run a experiment to generate around 100 samples.
+In this experiment, we adopt 25 user persona, 25 product and 5 needs types.
+We reveal that the generated needs display diversity along with the diversity of (user persona, product, needs type).